WanaKin/Auth/README.md

 ```

 In both cases, any invalid parameters will result in a 422 error explaining which fields are incorrect and why.

+## Custom routes
+You can also set both the api and web routes to false, then create your own controller either using the `AuthService` directly or by extending `WanaKin\Auth\AuthController`.
+You can then set up your routes however you wish.
+However, if you choose to go this route, be sure to add tests for your custom controller!